 Must-Buy Food Souvenirs To Buy On Your Japan Trip

 These are some of my personal favorites when it comes to the best snacks in Japan.

 #1 All the Kit Kats

-If you’ve ever had a friend go to Japan, the #1 souvenir that’s handed out are all the unique Kit Kat flavours that you can only find in Japan.
+If you've ever had a friend go to Japan, the #1 snack in Japan and souvenir are all the unique Kit Kat flavours.
+Many of these you can only find in Japan.

 There are LOTS of flavours and I'm not even exaggerating.